glowupmatt/DESIGNO/README.md

 - Typescript

 ## Features
-- Display all projects created by comopany
+- Display all projects created by company
 - Display locations
 - Receive an error message when the contact form is submitted if
   - The Name, Email Address or Your Message fields are empty should show "Can't be empty"